The Curse of Wolf Mountain: Production

-The film was shot in Castaic, California.
-In March 2021, it was announced that filming wrapped in California.
+The film was shot in Castaic, California, and wrapped in March, 2021.

 Release

 In March 2023, it was announced that the U.S. distribution rights to the film were acquired by Uncork’d Entertainment.
 The film was released on VOD on May 9, 2023.

 Reception

-Bobby LePire of Film Threat rated the film a 7 out of 10.
-Vicki Lawrence of Starburst awarded the film two stars out of five.
+Vicki Lawrence of Starburst awarded the film 2 stars out of 5, stating that it "felt like an oversaturated slasher, which wanted to throw in all of the tropes instead of picking and choosing specific aspects and moulding them into this film."
+Jim Morazzini of Nerdly also reviewed The Curse of Wolf Mountain, rating it at 1.5 out of 5, criticizing the film's script and writing that the killer's reveal was too obvious.